nbachand/city_block_cfd/README.md

         - [Room-Level Aggregations](#room-level-aggregations)

 ### Paper
-This guide presents the data used in the paper [Simulating The Urban Canopy's Impact on Wind-Driven Natural Ventilation and Cooling](https://arxiv.org/abs/2508.04091).
+This guide presents the data used in the paper [Simulating The Urban Canopy's Impact on Wind-Driven Natural Ventilation](https://arxiv.org/abs/2508.04091).
 The two main datasets are:

 ### GitHub
 These datasets were processed using code in the github repository [city_block_cfd](https://github.com/nbachand/city_block_cfd)